manganas/dtu_mlops/s3_reproduceability/M9_docker.md

 your own container.

 ## Docker sharing
-The hole point of using docker is that sharing applications becomes much easier.
+The whole point of using docker is that sharing applications becomes much easier.
 In general, we have two options

 * After creating the `Dockerfile` we can simply commit it to github (its just a text file) and then ask other users to simple build the image by themselves.